 Customer Loyalty was originally defined as customers' biased attitudes and behavioral responses throughout the decision process to choose a brand out of a set of brands (Jacoby & Chestnut, 1978).
-Oliver (1999) also referred to this construct as customers' deep commitment to make a repurchase of a preferred product or service consistently.
+Oliver (1999) also referred this construct as customers' deep commitment to make a repurchase of a preferred product or service consistently.
 Besides, in his research Oliver proposed a process of customer loyalty which contains 3 steps: (1) valuing the product or service (cognitive loyalty); (2) having favorable attitudes towards the product or service (affective loyalty); and (3) possessing repeated purchase intention (cognitive loyalty).
-True loyal consumers are extremely valuable to businesses, since the effect of customer loyalty can affect firms' financial outcomes (Reichheld, Markey, & Hopton, 2000).
+True loyal consumers are extremely valuable to businesses, since the effect of customer loyalty can affect firms' financial outcomes (Reichheld et al, 2000).
 Particularly, they tend to overlook companies' flaws as well as prices and they will recommend the brand to others.

-Considering the previous studies, e-loyalty is considered as the level in which customers are willing to visit online shopping websites and purchase goods or services again, as well as their intention to recommend the company to other people.
-Specifically, on the virtual environment, Reichheld et al. (2000) believed that e-loyalty was relatively similar to the original loyalty, and was understood as the intention to revisit and repurchase in e-stores in the future (Flavián, Guinalíu, & Gurrea, 2006; Srinivasan, Anderson, & Ponnavolu, 2002).
-Besides, in several previous studies, this concept was conceptualized as purchase intention in the online environment (R. E. Anderson & Srinivasan, 2003; Oliver, 1999).
-To get a better grasp of this construct, it is vital that the antecedents and consequences of e-loyalty provide better services and keep existing customers of e-retailers (R. E. Anderson & Srinvasan, 2003; Srininvasan, Andersons, & Ponnavolu, 2002).
-Specifically, this construct was found for the outcome of e-satisfaction (Anderson & Srinivasan, 2003; Balabanis, Reynolds, & Simintiras, 2006; Chiou, 2004; Flavián et al., 2006), and it was significantly moderated by company level variables, such as trust and perceived value as well as individual variables (e.g., convenience motivation, purchase size, etc.) (Anderson & Srinivasan, 2003).
+Considering the previous studies, e-loyalty is considered as the level which customers are willing to visit online shopping websites and purchase goods or services again, as well as their intention to recommend the company to other people.
+Specifically, on virtual environment, Reichheld et al. (2000) believed that e-loyalty was relatively similar to the original loyalty, and was understood as the intention to revisit and repurchase in e-stores in the future (Srinivasan et al., 2002; Flavián et al., 2006).
+Besides, in several previous studies, this concept was conceptualized as purchase intention in online environment (Anderson & Srinivasan, 2003; Oliver, 1999).
+To get a better grasp of this construct, it is vital that the antecedents and consequences of e-loyalty provide better services and keep existing customers of e-retailers (Anderson Srinvasan, 2003; Srininvasan, Andersons, & Ponnavolu, 2002).
+Specifically, this construct was found for the outcome of e-satisfaction (Chiou, 2004; Anderson & Srinivasan, 2003; Flavián et al., 2006; Balabanis, Reynolds, & Simintiras, 2006), and it was significantly moderated by company level variables, such as trust and perceived value as well as individual variables (e.g. convenience motivation, purchase size, etc.) (Anderson & Srinivasan, 2003).